atlasbioinfo/DeepDRU/README.md

 >	4. mRNA structure Label
 >	5. Model predict value and our threshold of classification is 0.5.

+## 5. acc.pl

+	A perl script to compute accuracy of predict results.
+	You need install 'perl'.

+	Command line:
+	perl acc.pl predictResult

+	Echo:
+	1999 		   	2000    0.9995
+	TruePositive	All		Accuracy

 --------
 My Email is : atlasbioin4@gmail.com
 --------